olmax99/eksairflow/README.md

 - How does the worker load the deployment resources into airflow?

 Airflow is installed as a regular pip3 package in `/usr/local/lib/python3.7/site-packages`.
-The `airflow.service` is started through `scripts/cdapp_start.sh` defined in `appspec.yml` every time a new CodeDeploy bundle is set as target revision (each `aws deploy` invocation).
+The `airflow.service` is started under systemd through `scripts/cdapp_start.sh` defined in `appspec.yml` every time a new CodeDeploy bundle is set as target revision (each `aws deploy` invocation).

 `/etc/sysconfig/airflow` defines `AIRFLOW_HOME=/airflow`.

 - Airflow loads `$AIRFLOW_HOME/dags` into the database every time `/usr/local/bin/airflow upgradedb` is triggered (each `aws deploy` invocation).
-- A simple Airflow plugin manager is loading all python modules from the $AIRFLOW_HOME/plugins
+- A simple Airflow plugin manager is loading all python modules from the `$AIRFLOW_HOME/plugins` directory.

-`/usr/lib/systemd/system/airflow.service` defines which service to start in
+`/usr/lib/systemd/system/airflow.service` defines which service is being started within a new auto scaling instance.

 ```
 [Service]